open-energy-transition/Ember-Flexibility-Study/README.md

 # Repository structure

-The following is an overview of the directory structure of the Ember Flexibility Study repository.
+The list below provides an overview of the directory structure of the Ember Flexibility Study repository.
 Each folder serves a specific purpose within the workflow, facilitating reproducibility and efficient management of the project.

 * `benchmarks`: will store `snakemake` benchmarks (does not exist initially)
 * `config`: configurations used in the study